Winter hiking tipsShare on Facebook

 Planning for a winter hike

 Most successful hiking trips start with careful planning.
 Find out what you will be facing in terms of the weather, terrain, and other conditions.
 Count in the number of hikers and the length of the trip.
 Keep in mind that snow and wind can pose extra challenges for the trip, and conditions may change quickly.
 After you have a good grasp of these, you can start planning what kind of shelter to bring, how much food you need, and what clothes to pack.
 Very simply, the longer the trip the more stuff you need.
 Let’s first take a look at what to take into consideration in terms of choosing and setting up a shelter and sleeping outdoors in the cold.

-In the winter you can spend the night in a variety of shelters from a snow pit to a wilderness hut.
-In addition to choosing the right shelter, pay attention to the camping site and how you situate your shelter in relation to current conditions and your surroundings.
+In winter, you can spend the night in a variety of shelters ranging from a snow cave to a wilderness hut.
+In addition to choosing the right shelter, pay attention to the camping site and how you situate your shelter in relation to the current conditions and your surroundings.

 Possible camping sites should be taken into consideration already when planning the trip.
 Choose your route so that you will be able to put your shelter up in a good spot.
-Aim at finding a spot that offers shelter against the weather and is safe.
+Aim at finding a safe spot that offers shelter against the weather.
 For example, a forest edge is proper good.
 The trees provide shelter from wind and allow you to attach your shelter to them if needed.
-However, check that the tree branches above are not heavy with snow.
+However, check that the tree branches right above your shelter are not heavy with snow.
 You can also set up your camp at the side of a hill on a suitable low part, just make sure you’re not at the lowest point to avoid getting buried in snow or getting wet by meltwater.
 Camping on ice is not encouraged.

 Consider these when choosing a camping site

 - Avalanche risk